WoodResourcesGroup/EPIC_AllPowerLabs/Biomass/README.md

 Assumptions
 ===========

-1. Aerial detection surveys (ADS) accurately assess the number of dead dominant and codiminant trees in each polygon and the size of each polygon.
+1. Aerial detection surveys (ADS) accurately assess the number of dead trees > 25 cm diameter in each polygon and the size of each polygon.
-2. LEMMA GNN accurately estimates the average size and species trees in each 30 x 30 m pixel.
+2. LEMMA GNN accurately estimates the Component Ratio Method biomass and dominant species of trees in each 30 x 30 m pixel.
-3. Dead trees in an ADS polygon are evenly distributed across the whole polygon, excluding parts of the polygon where LEMMA GNN shows no live trees
+3. The number of dead trees in a polygon are distributed across pixels in that polygon according to the proportion of total polygon live trees (sum of all `TPH_GE_25`) in each pixel
 4. All dead trees in a given LEMMA GNN pixel are of the most common tree species in that pixel
-5. The diameter of every dead tree in a pixel is equal to the quadratic mean diameter of dominant and codominant trees in that pixel, as calculated by FIA data and represented in LEMMA GNN model results.
+5. Dead trees smaller than 25 cm in diameter are not detected by ADS

 Projection
 ==========